A restaurant dish laid out on a teal plate A restaurant dish laid out on a teal plate

 Classic seafood spot

 Head to red-fronted restaurant J Sheekey if you're a fan of seafood.
 This classic venue has been open for over a century and boasts an elegant wood-panelled dining space.
 Diverse fish and seafood dishes are on the menu, from luxury caviar and oysters to reliable old favourites like fish pie and fish and chips.
-Wine and cocktails are served too.
+Wine and cocktails are served too at this must-visit London restaurant.

 Café Cecilia